Economic Stimulus: installation of more boom gates in NSW

-Work has started on installing boom gates and other safety measures at a further three priority level rail crossings in NSW, with funding coming from the Rudd Labor Government’s Economic Stimulus Plan.
+Over the next fortnight work will start on the installation of boom gates and other safety measures at a further two priority level rail crossings in NSW, with funding coming from the Rudd Labor Government’s Economic Stimulus Plan.

 The locations are:

-- Timbumburi Street, DURI – Stop signs upgraded to lights and boom gates;
+- Kenilworth Street, DENMAN – installation of lights and boom gates; and